-Of all the music the listeners heard, the opera pieces established a stronger correlation with them, said the study published on June 30 in
+Of all the music the listeners heard, the opera pieces established a stronger correlation with them, said the study published on June 30 in Circulation.

 The study also found that music has the same effect on everyone, irrespective of individual choices and musical training.

+Another study on premature babies showed music helps reduce pain from medical procedures like injections, and encourages oral feeding.
 Researchers from University of Alberta in Canada published the review in the May issue of Archives of Disease in Childhood.

 Music therapy is also costly.
 The eight-day therapy at Moolchand hospital costs Rs 10,000.
-This makes it more of a lifestyle statement for the rich
+This makes it more of a lifestyle statement for the rich and the busy.

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.